adamsilver/fdpb/01-a-registration-form.md

 ![Hit area](.)

 For these reasons, every control that accepts input should have an auxilary `<label>`.
-Submit buttons, for example, don't accept input so don't need a label&mdash;the `value` attribute which renders the text inside the button acts as the accessible label.
+Submit buttons, for example, don't accept input so don't need a label - the `value` attribute which renders the text inside the button acts as the accessible label.

 To *connect* an input to a label, the input's `id` and label's `for` attribute should match and be unique to the page.
 In the case of the email field, the value is “email”: